Batflash5/NucleusScraper/README.md

 # NucleusScraper

-Simple python script for scraping data from websites which uses oauth Data is scraped from https://nucleus.amcspsgtech.in
+Simple python script for scraping data from websites which uses oauth.

+Data is scraped from https://nucleus.amcspsgtech.in